awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/get-started-exercise.md

 #### Create an IAM Role<a name="get-started-exercise-7-cli-role"></a>

-In this section, you create an IAM role that the Kinesis Data Analytics for Java application can assume to read a source stream and write to the sink stream\.
+In this section, you create an IAM role that the Kinesis Data Analytics for Flink application can assume to read a source stream and write to the sink stream\.

 Kinesis Data Analytics cannot access your stream without permissions\.
 You grant these permissions via an IAM role\.
 Each IAM role has two policies attached\.
 The trust policy grants Kinesis Data Analytics permission to assume the role, and the permissions policy determines what Kinesis Data Analytics can do after assuming the role\.